 Learn How to Time Contractions

-Once you start experiencing contractions, timing them can help indicate how your labor is progressing.
-Having this information can also help your healthcare provider assess how far along you are, and whether it’s time to head into the hospital or birthing center.
+When you start having contractions, keeping track of their timing can show how your labor is progressing.
+This information helps your healthcare provider determine how far along you are and if it's time to head to the hospital or birthing center.

 Timing your contractions can also help you figure out whether you are actually in labor, or simply experiencing Braxton Hicks “practice” contractions.